OpenMusicKontrollers/moony.lv2/README.md

 ![Screenshot](https://git.open-music-kontrollers.ch/lv2/moony.lv2/plain/screenshots/screenshot_2.png)

-This plugin features a native LV2 plugin UI which embeds a terminal emulator which can run your favorite terminal editor to edit the plugin's FAUST source.
+This plugin features a native LV2 plugin UI which embeds a terminal emulator which can run your favorite terminal editor to edit the plugin's Lua source.

 Currently, the editor has to be defined via the environment variable *EDITOR*: